 For children to develop good immune protection against a range of serious diseases there is a comprehensive schedule of immunisations (including boosters) that must be given over time.

 The Ministry of Health recommends that all children are immunised against:

-is also recommended and FREE for children who have chronic conditions, for example asthma.
-Click here
+Influenza vaccination is also recommended and FREE for children who have chronic conditions, for example asthma.
+Click here for further information.

 Please visit following links for further info: Ministry of Health, IMAC

 Download the Protecting against HPV leaflet.

 In addition, a booster tetanus, diphtheria and pertussis (Tdap or Boostrix®) is offered to all children at age 11 years (Year 7).
 In Northland this is offered through public health nurses in schools or by your family doctor.

 Do you have more questions?
 Your family doctor, nurse or public health nurse are good sources of information and advice or phone the freephone at the:

 Ph: 0800 IMMUNE (0800 486863) 9am - 4.30pm, Mon - Fri